pocha/hashag/README.md

 2. Go to http://blooming-frost-6120.herokuapp.com/ , authenticate with your twitter & then angellist.
 Get your startup id from your domain (mine is stalkninja.com).

 3. Now go to twitter & tweet from your account with '#ag' in it.
 Come back to the app, hit on 'Check & publish my tweets to angellist'.
 The app would fetch the tweets &  would publish it on your startup profile.

+P.S. - it seems getting an angellist account & creating your own startup is a pain.
+Drop me a mail at pocha(at)stalkninja(dot)com & I would share my credentials with you.

 ### Changes needed